William W. Arnold (ornithologist): Early years

 Arnold was born August 28, 1843, in Connersville, Indiana.
 His father, Dr. John Arnold, born in 1815, came to the United States in 1820 or 1821 from the Isle of Wight.
 John had a medical practice at Connersville.
 His mother, Sara Ann Ball, descended from Davis Ball, an American Revolutionary War soldier, and Mary Hatfield.
 He had an older sister, Mary, and a younger brother, John.
-He was raised in Union Township, Rush County, Indiana,He was raised in Union Township, Rush County, Indiana, where the Arnolds were pioneers and had a 160 acre farm.
+He was raised in Union Township, Rush County, Indiana, where the Arnolds were pioneers and had a 160 acre farm.
 Arnold was among the first students in a school that was established in 1847 by a well-educated minister, George Campbell.
 Within a year or two, a larger academy was built in Fairview to manage the influx of school children.

 Physician

 In 1869, he treated a girl for pneumonia after her grandfather, a medicine man, had failed.
 In appreciation, Arnold was given a long-stemmed pipe and bear claw necklace and was adopted by the Chippewas of the Crow Wing Reservation in Minnesota.
 He and his fathers were members of the Indiana State Medical Society and were from Rushville.

 He moved to Colorado Springs in October 1886, and was licensed to practice medicine there that year.
 He had an office in downtown Colorado Springs, where he compounded medicine for his patients.
 Arnold was a member of national, state, and El Paso County Medical Associations.
 He continued to practice medicine until a few days before his death.